-You can view the camera's feed live from the app at any time, and it supports multiple cameras, so wiring up the whole home for under £100 is totally possible.
-Footage can be saved to an optional microSD card in each camera, but is also stored for 14 days in the cloud for free, which is a great touch.
+You can view the camera's feed live from the app at any time, and it supports multiple cameras, so wiring up the whole home for under $100 is totally possible.
+Footage can be saved to an optional microSD card in each camera but is also stored for 14 days in the cloud for free, which is a great touch.

-The camera is easy to place, and can be wall mounted.
+The camera is easy to place and can be wall-mounted.
 There's no option for battery power, and it's not designed to be out in the elements either.
-Overall, while the Neos SmartCam isn't as technically advanced as other cameras, for the price it's an amazingly good deal.
+Overall, while the Wyze Cam isn't as technically advanced as other cameras, for the price it's an amazingly good deal.

-Side by side with its competitors you'd be hard pressed to outwardly tell the difference, but fire up the Arlo app and it's clear that this is the single most advanced smart security camera package available.
+Side by side with its competitors you'd be hard-pressed to outwardly tell the difference, but fire up the Arlo app and it's clear that this is the single most advanced smart security camera package available.

 It starts with connectivity.
-Setup of the Arlo hub and its paired camera was super fast, and where the others might have you wait a while before reaching a live view, the Arlo gives up the goods quickly (and when you're silencing a siren, or chatting to a caller, that immediacy is priceless).
+Setup of the Arlo hub and its paired camera was super fast, and where the others might have you wait a while before reaching a live view, the Arlo gives up the goods quickly (and when you're silencing a siren or chatting to a caller, that immediacy is priceless).

 While it hits the resolution, we suspect there's a little interpolation on its 4K footage given that the Arlo Ultra's recordings can tend to be a little smeary when zoomed right in, but this is still far and away the sharpest security camera we've seen in action, wireless or otherwise.

 At night, though it lacks the full IR LED array of some competitors, the Arlo captures enough light to see a good distance, and there's an adjustable spotlight available if you're placing it outdoors – which neatly brings us to the fantastic motion detection.
-Not only is the Arlo quick to pick out moving items, it's brainy enough to make a decent stab at working out exactly what it's looking at.
+Not only is the Arlo quick to pick out moving items, but it's also brainy enough to make a decent stab at working out exactly what it's looking at.

 Your push notification might say 'motion', it might say 'person', or it could even say 'animal'; we certainly didn't notice it struggling to determine the difference between a human and a cat.
 There's even a package detection algorithm, where a doorstep-pointed Arlo can spot when your latest online purchase has landed and alert you as much.
 That's just cool.